(data choirs: marginalia)

 Now out of the south come Blue Herons and King Rails; now out of the north a few Sandpipers, Lesser Yellowlegs, Plovers, and Terns…

-They cross without touching each others’ flight- and song-paths.
+They do not touch each others’ flight- and song-paths.

 The listener is at their desk.
-Their pen is crossing the paper.
-The yellow fields will soon lie fallow again.
+The fields will fallow soon again.
+The pen is crossing the paper.

-Night comes on with dark flocks of hawks—Northern Harriers, Cooper’s Hawks, Broad-winged Hawks, Marsh Hawks, Nighthawks—spiraling their return to the high trees.
+Now night is drawn upwards by dark flocks of Northern Harriers, Cooper’s Hawks, Broad-winged Hawks, Marsh Hawks, Nighthawks—spiraling their return to the high trees.

 Autumn begins to be inferred, date unknown (Fr1693[A])